apache/trafficcontrol/docs/source/api/deliveryservices_id_server_types_type_metric_types_start_date_start_end_date_end.rst

 ``GET``
 =======
-Retrieves detailed and summary metrics for Mid-tier and Edge-tier caches assigned to a Delivery Service.
+Retrieves detailed and summary metrics for Mid-tier and Edge-tier caches assigned to a :term:`Delivery Service`.

 :Auth.
 Required: Yes
 :Roles Required: None